josegonzalez/python-github-backup/README.rst

 Development
 ===========

-This project is considered feature complete for the primary maintainer.
-If you would like a bugfix or enhancement and can not sponsor the work, pull requests are welcome.
-Feel free to contact the maintainer for consulting estimates if desired.
+This project is considered feature complete for the primary maintainer @josegonzalez.
+If you would like a bugfix or enhancement, pull requests are welcome.
+Feel free to contact the maintainer for consulting estimates if you'd like to sponsor the work instead.

 Testing
 -------